Friday, April 25, 2014

 In any case, there’s a great context for thinking about transnational politics by thinking together Habermas’s recent sense of discourse and democracy; and international law in terms of recent euro area events.

-This posting is associated with the “being in Time” area of gedavis.com.
+This posting is associated with the “transnationalism” area of Habermasian studies.